named-data/NLSR/docs/manpages/nlsrc.rst

     ``advertise <name> save``

       ``save``
-        Advertise a prefix and also save it to the nlsr.conf file for the next start of NLSR
+        Advertise a prefix and also save it to the nlsr.conf file residing in the state-dir for the next start of NLSR that operator may copy and use for the next start of NLSR

   ``withdraw``
     Remove a Name prefix advertised through NLSR